Talcum Powder Side Effects & Potential Health Complications

 And since inhaled talc dries out an infant’s mucous membranes, it may also cause serious lung damage.
 Dr. Andrew Weil says, “Some babies developed pneumonia and some have died as a result of respiratory failure from inhaling the powder.
 Cornstarch isn’t ideal either, but its particles are larger and are not as easily inhaled as talc.”

 All Johnson’s baby powder and Shower-to-Shower® body powder products now warn that inhalation can lead to other talcum powder side effects.
 Because pouring talcum powder makes it easy to breathe in and airborne particles travel quickly, talc can get into the lungs and other openings in the body.
 As a result, some women face distressing side effects — including life-threatening cancer.
-And in 2018, two mesothelioma plaintiffs won multimillion-dollar verdicts against J&J. The first was Stephen Lanzo III, who (along with his wife) won $117 million in April.
+In 2018, two mesothelioma plaintiffs won multimillion-dollar verdicts against J&J. The first was Stephen Lanzo III, who (along with his wife) won $117 million in April.
 A month later, a jury ordered J&J to pay Joanne Anderson $26 million for her terminal mesothelioma case.
+In the first half of 2019, three mesothelioma plaintiffs won a total of $355.4 million in damages.

 Talcum Powder Side Effects May Include Mesothelioma, Ovarian Cancer

 Finally, all possible carcinogenic side effects and complications remain largely unknown.
 The American Cancer Society acknowledges that since many products contain talc, consumers should decide whether it’s worth the risk.
 The ACS concludes that “research in this area continues,” since over 20 epidemiological studies list ovarian cancer among the known talcum powder side effect risks.

 Check your eligibility for compensation.